ethereum/web3.py/docs/transactions.rst

 Chapter 1: ``w3.eth.send_transaction`` + signer middleware
 ----------------------------------------------------------

 The :meth:`~web3.eth.Eth.send_transaction` method is convenient and to-the-point.
 If you want to continue using the pattern after graduating from ``eth-tester``, you can utilize web3.py middleware to sign transactions from a particular account:

 .. code-block:: python

-  from web3.middleware import construct_sign_and_send_raw_middleware
+  from web3.middleware import SignAndSendRawMiddlewareBuilder import os
-  import os

   # Note: Never commit your key in your code!
 Use env variables instead: